 Lapidary Equipment for Beginners (The Essentials)

 Just like any other hobby, having a designated space for the tools and equipment will help you stay organized, and enjoy your time.
 Most of the equipment is loud, so make sure to pick a place where the noise won’t bother your neighbors.
+Read more on how to make a rock tumbler quieter here.

 1. Organization – A Place to Put Everything